Barbara Israel: Driven to give back

 — Barbara Israel

-“We’ve had over 60 teams from 28 states, Washington, DC, and four Tribal Nations participate,” Israel said.
+“We’ve had over 58 teams from 25 states, Washington, DC, and three Tribal Nations participate,” Israel said.
 “Over 70% of the participants have been from groups underrepresented in research.
 The program’s success is a testament to the dedication of our faculty, community partners, staff and students.”

 Israel’s dedication to public health has not gone unnoticed.